dm-zharov/swift-security/README.md

 )
 ```

-Other key types from `CryptoKit`, like `SymmetricKey`, `Curve25519`, `SecureEnclave.P256`, have no direct keychain corollary.
-In particular, `SecureEnclave.P256` is a persistent reference to the key inside `Secure Enclave`, not the key itself.
-These keys conform to `SecDataConvertible`, so store them as follows:
+Other key types, like `SymmetricKey`, `Curve25519`, `SecureEnclave.P256`, have no direct keychain corollary.
+In particular, `SecureEnclave.P256` is a reference to the key inside `Secure Enclave`, not the key itself.
+These types conform to `SecDataConvertible`, so store them as follows:

 ```swift
 // Store symmetric key